 Are you yet convinced?
 If you are, please do not put off responding to this message today.
 The God we are talking about knows everything about you and loves you with an everlasting love (Jeremiah 31:3).
 He has gone to extraordinary means—coming in the person of His Son, the Lord Jesus, to pay the debt of sin that you and I have deserved due to our sinful lives on earth.
 The Bible says that whoever calls upon the Name of the Lord shall be saved (Romans 10:13).
 If you sincerely turn to the God who made you, turn from sin, and invite the Lord Jesus Christ into your life to forgive you your sins, the Bible says that you will be saved.
 There is no better time than the present time.

 Here is a prayer you may like to pray:

 Father, I come humbly to you today being aware of the great love that brought the Lord Jesus Christ to earth to pay the penalty for sin in my place.
 Although He did not deserve the kind of death He died, I see that He did it for me, taking my place and dying for me at the cross.
 I turn around from my life of sin and come to you.
 Forgive me my sin and come into my life—I want to live for you from this moment.
 Thank you for the free gift of life that you offer me in Christ.
 I receive that gift of life today.
 Amen!

 I would encourage you also to read the study following this one, entitled, “Why Did Jesus Die?”

 Many of the thoughts of this study are from the Alpha Course by Nicky Gumbel.
-I would recommend his book, Questions of Life, printed by Kingsway Publishers.
+I would recommend Nicky’s book, Questions of Life, printed by Kingsway Publishers.